RicArch97/ESP-smart-things/README.md

 #### int createWeatherStation(String name, double latitude, double longitude)
 > Create a new weatherstation for current user.
 To know the latitude and longitude of your location, go to `https://www.latlong.net`.
 This function returns the weatherStationId of the new weatherstation.

-#### int postWeatherData(String dataType, double value, int timestamp, int weatherStationId)
+#### int postWeatherData(String dataType, double value, int weatherStationId)
 > Post new sensor data to the API.
 Valid Data types are: `Humidity` (percentage between 0 and 1), `WindSpeed` (value in m/s greater than or equal to 0), `WindDirection` (value in degrees between 0 and 360, with 0 being north), `Temperature` (value in degrees celsius).
-The timestamp is Unix.
-To calcalate this number, you could use an `RTC module` or try to use an existing library for this.
 This function returns the weatherDataId of the data.

-#### void postEvent(String eventType, String value)
+#### void postEvent(String eventType, String value, int weatherStationId)
 > Post an event of any kind.
 The value is provided as string, but can be of any type (e.g. "0.00348").

 #### Json getWeatherData(String dataType, int afterDateTime)
 > Get weatherdata that has been posted after a certain data/time.
 The timestamp is Unix and can be retrieved from `https://www.unixtimestamp.com`.
 Note that if there is too much data from the period of time, the ESP8266 board might not be able to save it in memory and throw a stack overflow.
 Use with care.
-This function return a Json object holding the data.
+This function returns a Json object holding the data.

 #### Json getWeatherData(String dataType, int beforeDateTime, int afterDateTime)
 > Get weatherdata that has been posted before a certain date/time and after a certain date/time.
 Note that if there is too much data from the period of time, the ESP8266 board might not be able to save it in memory and throw a stack overflow.
 Use with care.
 This function returns a Json object holding the data.